Scottsdale Child Custody Lawyer

 Our Scottsdale child custody attorney will discuss your goals and needs for the case and do her best to help you avoid high-conflict tensions that might affect your child.

 Let Martinez Family Law help you preserve your relationship with your child following a divorce.
-Call (480) 571-7736 or contact us online for a free consultation today.
+Call (480) 571-7736 or contact us online for a free consultation with an experienced Scottsdale child custody attorney today.

 Separating parents can settle a custody arrangement on their own through negotiation, but if they cannot reach a mutual agreement, they must go to court for the judge to make the final custody and visitation decision.